whatisnuclear/website/thorium.md

   Bi-212 also causes problems.
 These gamma rays are very hard to shield, requiring more expensive spent fuel handling and/or reprocessing.

 - **Thorium doesn't work as well as U-Pu in a fast reactor**.
-While U-233 an excellent fuel in the slow-neutron regime, it is between U-235 and Pu-239 in the fast spectrum.
-So for reactors that require excellent neutron economy (such as breed-and-burn concepts), Thorium is not ideal.
+While U-233 an excellent fuel in the slow-neutron regime, it is between U-235 and Pu-239 in the fast spectrum (see [this plot showing neutrons released per neutron absorbed in fuel](/img/eta_good.svg)).
+So, the breeding doubling time is slower for thorium cycles than for uranium-plutonium cycles in fast reactors.
+  Additionally, Thorium cycles are not ideal in reactors that require excellent neutron economy (such as breed-and-burn concepts).

 <h2 id="prolif">Proliferation Issues</h2>
 Thorium is generally accepted as proliferation resistant compared to U-Pu cycles.
 The problem with